Harnessing Frozen Unimodal Encoders for Flexible Multimodal Alignment: CKA vs Ease of Alignment

-\textbf{Centered Kernel Alignment (CKA)} \cite{kornblith2019similarity} measures the similarity of induced graphs of concepts in each encoder space and can act as a guide for selecting encoder pairs that are amenable to alignment.
-Here we aim to understand the relationship between CKA and the level of difficulty of aligning embedding spaces using toy examples.
-We define the ease of alignment as the minima of the training loss after convergence.
-We examine how CKA correlates with the minimum CLIP loss when transforming one vector set to match another using a Linear layer.
-Since CLIP loss lacks a closed-form solution, we applied SGD for $500$ iterations per instance, recording the final loss value as the minimum.
-We fixed the temperature at $0.07$ and the learning rate at $0.01$, choosing $500$ iterations because the loss value showed minimal change beyond this point.
+We define the \textit{Ease of Alignment} as the minimum training loss achieved after convergence, reflecting the efficiency of aligning encoder outputs.
+We explore how Centered Kernel Alignment (CKA) correlates with the minimum CLIP loss when transforming one vector set to match another using a Linear layer.
+Given the lack of a closed-form solution for CLIP loss, we employ Stochastic Gradient Descent (SGD) for $500$ iterations per instance, recording the final loss as the minimum.
+We fixed the temperature at $0.07$ and the learning rate at $0.01$, selecting $500$ iterations as the loss plateaued beyond this point.

-In our experiment, we generated $10^{3}$ instances of two vector sets, $A$ and $B$, each containing 32 vectors of 16 dimensions.
-Following the approach in \cite{Maniparambil_2024_CVPR, huh2024platonic}, we modeled the world using a latent distribution $Z$, with Image and Text representations ($A$ and $B$) as random independent non-linear transformations from $Z$ with additive noise.
-For each sampled pair of $A$ and $B$ matrices, we calculated the CKA and the minimum CLIP loss.
-The non-linear transform was defined as a randomly initialized 2-layer MLP with ReLU non-linearity and hidden dimensions significantly larger than the input dimensions, ensuring it could universally approximate the non-linear transformation \cite{hornik1989multilayer}.
-Figure \ref{fig:code} was used to generate each instance.

-Figure \ref{fig:cka_vs_clip_random} illustrates the results of this experiment, showing a clear negative correlation between CKA and minima of the CLIP loss.
-As CKA increases, indicating greater similarity between the similarity structures of A and B, the minima of CLIP loss consistently decreases.
-Despite arising from a simplified experiment, this strong inverse relationship provides empirical support for the use of CKA as a predictor of alignment potential between different embedding spaces.